 Complications of scabies

-Scratching the rash can cause skin infections like impetigo.
+Scratching the rash can cause skin infections such as impetigo.

-A more severe, but uncommon, form of scabies can happen in cases where there are a lot of mites in the skin.
-This is called crusted scabies.
-It can affect elderly people and those with a lowered immune system.
+If there are a lot of mites under the skin, crusted scabies can form.
+This is serious, but not common.
+It can affect older people and those with a lowered immune system.